Rigidity of Circle Packings with Flexible Radii: Infinitesimal Rigidity

-Next, we proceed with the idea of separating the first 3 types infinitesimal flexes from the last type by forcing some radii to be fixed in the kernel of $R(\mathbf{p})$.
-Let $e_k$ be the unit row vector in $\mathbb{R}^{3n}$ that is $1$ on the location indexed by $r_k$.
-Let $E_S$ be matrix with rows $e_k$ for $k\in S$.
-We can define the new matrix: \begin{definition} The \textbf{Extended Packing Rigidity Matrix}, $R_e(\mathbf{p})$, of a given configuration $\mathbf{p}$ is defined as the block matrix $ $. \end{definition}
+Next, we proceed with the idea of separating the first 3 types of infinitesimal flexes from the last type by forcing some radii to be fixed in the kernel of $R(\mathbf{p})$.
+Let $e_k$ be the unit row vector in $\mathbb{R}^{3n}$ that is $1$ on the location indexed by $r_k$ and $0$ elsewhere.
+Let $E_S$ be the matrix with rows $e_k$ for $k\in S$.
+We can define the new matrix: \begin{defn} The \textbf{Extended Packing Rigidity Matrix}, $R_e(\mathbf{p})$, of a given configuration $\mathbf{p}$ is defined as the block matrix $ $. \end{defn} This is the ``true'' analog of the rigidity matrix for \textbf{tensegrity framework}: a graph realization problem with inequality constraints on edge lengths (the edges are known as cables, bars, and struts for $\le,=,\ge$ constraints).
+In the rigidity matrix of a tensegrity framework, the kernel fixes the length of bars, cables, and struts.
+The extended packing rigidity matrix fixes all radii of disks that have constraints on them.

 The kernel of $R_e(\mathbf{p})$ has the first 3 types of infinitesimal flexes.
-If the dimensional of the kernel is greater than 3, then either the bar framework is infinitesimally flexible, or the radius of at least one free disk is infinitesimally flexible.
-To distinguish the second type from the third type, we can further compute the dimension of kernel for the matrix $R'(\mathbf{p})= $ that fixes all radii.
-If the kernel of $R'(\mathbf{p})$ has dimension 3, then it cannot have any nontrivial infinitesimal flex fixing all radii.
-The difference between the dimension of the kernel of $R'(\mathbf{p})$ and that of $R_e(\mathbf{p})$ tells us if there are any infinitesimal flexes altering the radii of a free disk.
+If the dimension of the kernel is greater than 3, then either the bar framework is infinitesimally flexible, or the radius of at least one free disk is infinitesimally flexible.
+To distinguish the second type from the third type, we can further compute the dimension of the kernel for the matrix $R'(\mathbf{p})= $ that fixes all radii.
+If the kernel of $R'(\mathbf{\mathbf{p}})$ has dimension 3, then it cannot have any nontrivial infinitesimal flex fixing all radii.
+The difference between the dimension of the kernel of $R'(\mathbf{p})$ and that of $R_e(\mathbf{p})$ tells us if there are infinitesimal flexes that alter the radii of at least one free disk.

-\textbf{Example}: Consider the packing in Figure \ref{4flowers} where each large disk has radius $1$ and disk 5 is centered at origin.
-Suppose we have a constraint on each disk according to the coloring: disks 1 to 4 can only decrease their sizes and disk 5 can only increase its size.
+\textbf{Example}: Consider the packing in Figure \ref{4flowers} where each large disk has radius $1$ and disk 5 is centered at the origin.
+Suppose that we have a constraint on each disk according to the coloring: disks 1 to 4 can only decrease their sizes, and disk 5 can only increase its size.